-This is Part 2 of a series of guides that will teach you how to add points to a map using the Mapbox Studio style editor, the Mapbox Studio dataset editor, and Mapbox GL JS.
+This is the second in a series of tutorials that will teach you how to add points to a map using the Mapbox Studio dataset editor, the Mapbox Studio style editor, and Mapbox GL JS.

 There are a few resources you will need in order to follow along with this guide:

-Tileset.
+- Tileset.
 You will need a tileset containing 10 Chicago parks.
 You can learn how to create this tileset in Add points to a web map, Part 1: create a dataset.

-Custom icon.
+- Custom icon.
 This tutorial uses a custom icon to indicate the location of the parks.
 You will need to download the SVG icon to use in your style.

-Add your data to a style
+Add data to a style

 Create a new style